ese-detkin-lab/ese5190-2022-lab2b-esp/lab/04_slow_motion/README.md

 ### My Notes

-This will be a minor change to the previous section's program.
-I imagine the console application will also only need minor modifications to output and consume differently-formatted files.
+This was a minor change to the previous section's program.
+The underlying type of the storage array was changed to a structure that also contained timestamp data, and the record/playback functions were tweaked to use the new structure.